andbararm/KIT_T2G-B-H_LITE-CMSIS-Network-Driver/README.md

 2) NetworkTest
 - runs on the Cortex-M7-0 core
-- was the inital test, just calls netInitialize()
+- was the initial test, just calls netInitialize()
-- link status and IP address are printed on USART
+- link status and IP address are printed on UART

 3) DriverTest
 - runs on the Cortex-M7-0 core